JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-understand-project-structure.md

 ## Android application

 The Android application part of a Multiplatform Mobile project is a typical Android application written in Kotlin.
-In a basic cross-platform mobile project, it uses three Gradle plugins:
+In a basic cross-platform mobile project, it uses two Gradle plugins:

 * Kotlin Android
 * Android Application
-* Kotlin Android Extensions

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">